dgraph-io/dgraph/wiki/content/query-language/index.md

       }
     }
   }
-  totalRoles(id: var(pbActors), orderasc: var(roles)) {
+  totalRoles(func: uid(pbActors), orderasc: val(roles)) {
     name@en
-    numRoles : var(roles)
+    numRoles : val(roles)
   }
 }
 {{< /runnable >}}

-Value variables can be used in place of UID variables, in which case they are treated as the UID list from the map.
+Value variables can be used in place of UID variables by extracting the UID list from the map.

 Query Example: The same query as the previous example, but using value variable `roles` for matching UIDs in the `totalRoles` query block.